Stretch marks are red, whitish, or purple streaks in the skin.

 Most stretch marks fade over time without treatment.
 Some people may want faster results or deeper fading of stretch marks.
 In general, the current treatments are limited and do not work well.

-Talk with your doctor about the best treatment plan for you.
 Factors that will affect your treatment options include:

 - Age of stretch marks